Ankoul/spider-drone/README.md

 Interacting with a drone using Rainbow.

 This project was made for Rainbow Hackathon Brazil.

-The propose was to drive a drone by Rainbow.
-We used DJI Tello Drone for this.
+The propose was to use Rainbow to interact with a drone and to achieve this we used DJI Tello.
 ![](dji-tello.jpg?raw=true)

 ## Requirements